rayanesousa31/Python-Curso-em-video-Mundo-2/README.md

 - até 9 anos  : MIRIM
 - até 14 anos: INFNTIL
 - até 19 anos: JUNIOR
-- até 20 anos: SENIOE
+- até 20 anos: SENIOR
 - ACIMA: MASTER